How to Fold a Quilt for Storage

 Now you have a nicely folded quilt that is ready for storage.

-How Should you Store your Quilts?
+How Should You Store Your Quilts?

 Storing your quilts in the right environment can help preserve them and lengthen their life.
 There are several things to keep in mind when you are looking for quilt storage solutions.